Home | The Boat | First Mate | Admiral | Guestbook

 I could not figure out what was happening.
 Then I examined the scrubber carefully.
 I saw very fine filaments that make up the scrubber part.
 Those were breaking off and getting into my skin.
 Ouch.

-For your benefit should you see these "miracle" pot scrubber gizmos, pass 'em by.
-You do not need to pluck out tiny hairs from your finger tips.
+For your benefit should you see these "miracle" pot scrubber gizmos, pass them by.
+You do not want to pluck out tiny hairs from your finger tips.
 Plus they didn't work all that great anyway.

 There are lots more posts coming.
 I got behind and then had some computer issues.
 I think (hope!) all is well again.
 Thanks for for your patience.